cartesi/rollups-contracts/CONTRACTS.md

 | ERC-1155 | Token contract | `safeTransferFrom(address,address,uint256,uint256,data)` [:page_facing_up:](https://eips.ethereum.org/EIPS/eip-1155#specification) |
 | ERC-1155 | Token contract | `safeBatchTransferFrom(address,address,uint256[],uint256[],data)` [:page_facing_up:](https://eips.ethereum.org/EIPS/eip-1155#specification) [^3] |

-Please note that the voucher payload should be encoded according to the [Ethereum ABI specification for calling contract functions](https://docs.soliditylang.org/en/v0.8.19/abi-spec.html).
-As such, it should start with the first four bytes of the Keccak-256 hash of the function signature string (as given in the table above), followed by the ABI-encoded parameter values.
+Please note that, for Solidity function calls, the voucher payload should be encoded according to the [Solidity ABI specification for calling contract functions](https://docs.soliditylang.org/en/v0.8.23/abi-spec.html).
+As such, it should start with the first four bytes of the Keccak-256 hash of the function signature string (as given in the table above), followed by the ABI-encoded arguments.

-As an example, the voucher for a simple ERC-20 transfer (2nd line in the table above) to address `0xf39fd6e51aad88f6f4ce6ab8827279cfffb92266` with amount 100 should specify the following payload:
+As an example, the voucher for a simple direct ERC-20 transfer to address `0xf39fd6e51aad88f6f4ce6ab8827279cfffb92266` with amount 100 should specify the following payload:

 ```
 0xa9059cbb000000000000000000000000f39fd6e51aad88f6f4ce6ab8827279cfffb922660000000000000000000000000000000000000000000000000000000000000064